kevintpeng/Learn-Something-Every-Day/UWaterloo/CS350: Operating Systems.md

 - in hardware managed TLB, MMU picks up exceptions
 - in software, the kernel will handle exceptions, fetching pages, TLB eviction, and re-execution
 - MIPS TLB entries are 64 bits: first 20 bits for page #, 6 bits for PID, first 20 bits of lower word is frame #

+#### Segmentation and Paging
+TLB is paging, physical memory is segmented.
+Looked for contiguous frames in physical memory for a segment

+#### Address Spaces
+Modern OS's use on demand leaves them on disk, and only load frames into memory the exact moment it's needed.
+Downside, everytime you address something that's not in RAM, you need to fetch it from disk (slow process)

+Executable and linking format (ELF) files
+- `cs350-objdump`, load elf function reads header, which contains all information you need to know about a program (code segment, virtual memory address, offset, rodata / read only data / constants)

+50 / 50 split between user and kernel
+- user space: kuseg
+- kseg0: does not use TLB or paging for address translation
+- kseg1: does not use TLB or paging for address translation
+- kseg2 not used
+- exam question: based on fault address, what happened?

+So how does kernel do address translation?